precice/micro-manager/docs/configuration.md

 ## Interpolation

-The subsequent modules may require interpolation to support certain features.
-Therefore, the Micro Manager offers the possibility to configure different interpolation profiles, which may be reused.
+The Micro Manager allows configuring different interpolation profiles that can be reused by other modules such as adaptivity or crash interpolation.
-Each profile contains information which interpolation method to use, an unique identifier and the required parameters of the selected interpolation scheme.
+Each profile contains information on which interpolation method to use, a unique identifier, and the required parameters of the selected interpolation scheme.
 The profiles are referenced in other modules using the provided identifier.
 Profiles can be specified by providing `"interpolation_configs": []` in the `simulation_params`.

-Within this list, interpolation configurations are provided.
+This list provides interpolation configurations.
 Each configuration must contain a `type` and an `id`.
 Further parameters are `type` dependent.
-Currently, two types are supported: k-Nearest-Neighbors (KNN) and Radial-Basis-Function (RBF) interpolation.
+Currently, two types are supported: k-Nearest Neighbors (KNN) and Radial Basis Function (RBF) interpolation.
+The unique `id` is required to load the respective interpolation configuration.
+Other modules can specify such via the field `interp_id`.

-### k-Nearest-Neighbors (KNN)
+### k-Nearest Neighbors (KNN)

 KNN requires the optional dependency `sklearn`.
 If it is not installed, using KNN will raise errors.